JourneyOver/chocolatey-packages/automatic/prowlarr/README.md

 ## Notes

-Installs as a service, to get to Radarr open browser and go to [localhost]:9696 (remove the brackets)
+Installs as a service, to get to Prowlarr open browser and go to [localhost]:9696 (remove the brackets)